2023-2024 Academic Year

 - The parent who provided more than 50% of your support during the 12-month period prior to filing the FAFSA

 Only the custodial parent needs to be included in the FAFSA information.
-The Profile is requested of both the custodial and non-custodial parents, if they are living.
-Please visit the College Board’s website for more information about the Profile application process as it relates to divorced or separated parents.
+However, both the custodial and non-custodial parents may be asked to provide information for the Profile application.
+Please visit thefor more information about the Profile application process as it relates to divorced or separated parents.

-Application mistakes can sometimes cause substantial delays in processing your financial aid offer.
-Take your time filling out applications, work carefully, and review this comprehensive list of errors to avoid.
-Bear in mind that most errors mentioned for the FAFSA apply also to the CSS Profile and vice versa.
+Mistakes on your financial aid applications can happen, but they can also cause delays in your aid.
+Take your time filling out applications, work carefully, and review this list of errors to avoid.
+Many of the mistakes mentioned for the FAFSA apply also to the CSS Profile, and vice versa.

-For both the FAFSA and CSS Profile, be especially sure:
+For both the FAFSA and CSS Profile, make sure to:

-- List your name exactly as it appears on your Social Security card;
+- Write your name exactly as it appears on your Social Security card;

-- If a parent helps fill out the applications, make sure they list your SSN, not their SSN or that of one of your siblings!
+- If a parent is helping you, make sure they list your SSN, not theirs or one of your siblings.

-- The FAFSA and the Profile sometimes ask for the same information.
-Make sure your answers match between the two forms!
+- Pay attention to matching information: Some of the questions on the FAFSA and the Profile may ask for the same details.
+Make sure your answers are the same on the two forms.

-We know you are eager to get your financial aid offer as soon as possible, and we want you to have it, too.
-But it takes time to do a complete and accurate review of financial aid applications, especially given the volume of applications we receive here at UVA.
-We ask for your patience, as we review applications in the order in which they become complete.
+We understand that you're excited to get your financial aid offer quickly, and we want that for you too.
+But reviewing financial aid applications thoroughly and accurately takes time, especially because we get a lot of applications here at UVA.
+We appreciate your patience as we review applications in the order in which they become complete.

-Throughout the spring, check your To Do List in the Student Information System (SIS) to ensure we have everything we need.
-If there are items still on your list, that means that you really have "to do" them!
+Throughout the spring, check your To Do List in the Student Information System (SIS) regularly to make sure we have everything we need.
+If there are still items on your list, we really need you "to do" them!

 A final note about scholarships: UVA meets student need with scholarships, grants, work-study and need-based loans.
 Generous donors provide much of the scholarship and grant funding.
 Your financial aid application submission authorizes the University to show your name, demographic information and relevant offer amount(s) to University Advancement and applicable donors(s).
 If you receive a donor-funded grant or scholarship, you can ‘opt out’ of this disclosure as required by the Family Educational Rights and Privacy Act of 1974 (FERPA) at that time.